Skip to main content

 • Do not leave the room during your exam; your exam will be terminated

-• To secure the integrity of these exams, no breaks will be allowed during the entirety of your exam
+• To secure the integrity of these exams, no breaks will be allowed during the entirety of your exam; if you feel you might need a break please take the exam at a test center

 • You must remain in camera view in your designated testing space during the duration of your exam